Teksta versija

 1. The law On the Procedures for the Alienation of State and Local Government Property (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 1995, No. 11; 1996, No. 23; 2001, No. 1) is repealed.

-2) in alienating land together with buildings (structures), the price of land shall be determined separately.
+2) when alienating land together with buildings (structures), the price of land shall be determined separately.

 [22 June 2005]